 Your business likely pitches to multiple market segments.

 A pet supplies store might sell to retailers and directly to customers.
-Each of those large segments could be broken down even further.
+Let’s break those two segments down even further.
 Customers could be retired baby boomers who spoil their pets.
 They could also be young families with little kids whose pets are part of their lively family.

 Each segment has very different pain points that send them to a pet store to get them to their “dream.”
-As you create content for baby boomers, headlines could be fashioned to answer questions and pique interest around connecting with other pet owners, how to travel with pets, and ways to train dogs with quiet lives to be ready to be sweet to the grand kids.
+As you create content for baby boomers, fashion the headlines to answer questions and pique interest around connecting with other pet owners, traveling with pets, and ways to train dogs with quiet lives to be ready to be sweet to the grandkids.

 Headlines for young families could offer ways to incorporate kids into training your pet, which foods your toddler feeds your dog are poisonous, and solutions for keeping your pet entertained while at work.

-Identifying the “Pain and Dreams” is best done with what we call the Before and After Grid.
+Identifying the “Pain and Dreams” is best done with the Before and After Grid.
 We go through this process at length with our clients, but I’ll give you some quick tips on how you can do it yourself.

-Write the title of your segment at the top of your paper and a name that personifies the segment.
-By focusing on a specific person, I promise that you’ll get a better outcome.
+Write the title of your segment at the top of your paper and a name that personifies the element.
+When you focus your marketing on a specific person, I promise that you’ll get a better outcome.
 If you feel like you need help with this, feel free to see if it makes sense to set up a Free Marketing Consultation with our team.

 Create a column on the left and list the pains this segment experiences when they come to you.
 What problems are you solving?
-Using our pet store example above, the “family” direct to consumer segment pains might be that they travel and feel guilty when they leave their dog at home.
-They are afraid their dog is going to die from food their toddler drops from his high chair.
-Their dog is tough to train with kids in the house and taking him for a walk is painful, since the dog seems to be the boss.
+Using our pet store example above, the “family” direct to consumer segment “pain” could be that they feel guilty when leaving their dog at home for travel.
+They are afraid their dog will die from food their toddler drops from his high chair.
+Their dog is tough to train with kids in the house, and taking him for a walk is painful since the dog seems to be the boss.

 In the right column, list the “dreams” your Customer Persona has come to you to produce for them.
-Referring again to our pet store example, the family consumer segment likely dreams of having a well behaved, healthy, well adjusted dog.
-They see their kids playing and growing up with their beloved family member.
-As the dog is equipped and the kids mature, they have everything they need to move into that dream.
-Your business is just the place to deliver what is needed to make that happen.
+Referring to our pet store example, the family consumer segment likely dreams of having a well-behaved, healthy, well-adjusted dog.
+They see their kids playing and growing up with their beloved family members.
+As the dog is happy and the kids mature, they have everything they need to move into that dream.
+Your business is just the place to deliver what is required to make that happen.